QuimeraGH/rust-todo-cli/README.md

 # TodoCLI

 `TodoCLI` is a command-line tool written in Rust for managing your to-do tasks.
 With this tool, you can add, list, search, mark, and delete tasks.

+The tasks are saved in a data.csv file in the AppData Local folder for its use in another platforms.

 ## Usage